Self-Employed Crypto Taxes in the US 2026 – Freelancer & Contractor Guide

 Start for free →When you receive crypto as payment for freelance work, consulting, or any self-employed activity, it is treated as ordinary business income — not capital gains.
 The fair market value of the crypto on the day you receive it is your income.

-Example: You complete a $5,000 project and receive 0.1 BTC when Bitcoin is trading at $50,000.
+Concrete example: You complete a $5,000 project and receive 0.1 BTC when Bitcoin is trading at $50,000.
 You have $5,000 in business income to report.
+It does not matter that you got Bitcoin instead of dollars.

 Double Taxation: Income Tax + SE Tax